EMDR Therapy

 -

 Yes.
 Several of our clinicians are trained in both, and the two pair naturally.
-More on the combination on our trauma-focused art therapy page.
+More info about how we do this can be found on our trauma-focused art therapy page.

 -

-Yes — and most of our work is out-of-network.
-We accept some in-network plans (which ones depends on the clinician), and for everyone else we provide monthly superbills you submit to your insurer for reimbursement.
+Yes, though most of our work is out-of-network.
+We accept some in-network plans, and for everyone else we provide monthly superbills you submit to your insurer for reimbursement.
 If your plan includes out-of-network mental health benefits (most PPO plans do), a portion of each session typically comes back to you.
-Coverage varies plan to plan — reach out via the consultation link below and we'll match you with a clinician and walk you through what to ask your insurer before you start.
+Coverage varies plan to plan — reach out via the consultation link below and we can help you navigate the insurance maze before you start.